AvivaRubenstein/README-generator/README2.md

 ## License

-This project uses the MIT license, which can be referenced at https://spdx.org/licenses/MIT.html .
+This project uses the GPL license, which can be referenced at https://spdx.org/licenses/GPL-3.0-or-later.html .

 ---